Year-End Bookkeeping and Accounting Checklist

 - Decide on what invoices will be “written off” to bad debt.
 Use the Receive Payments form to do this.

 - Make certain you have dealt with any undeposited funds.
+Look at your Balance Sheet for Undeposited Funds.
+What are Undeposited Funds?

 - Fix transactions with missing important information.
 Click Reports > Custom Data View.
 Look for CDVs that start with the word “Missing”.
 These CDVs will generate a list of records that have missing information.
 An example CDV is “Missing Department Entries”.
 Here you will see a list of invoices that do not have a department selected on one or more line items.
 You may wish to fix these.
 It is best not to wait until the end of the year.
+Update your Custom Data Views while you are in this form.
+They do not update with regular Total Office Manager updates.

 - Reconcile all Bank and Credit Card accounts ending 12/31/20??.
 For good bookkeeping and the prevention of fraud, it is vital that a highly trusted person reconcile your bank and credit card accounts.
 Consider having an outside accounting firm perform this task.
 Please consider our sister company, RA Tax and Accounting.
-The president of Aptora (James R. Leichter) is a partner at this firm.
+The president of Aptora (James R. Leichter) is a shareholder at this firm.

 - Take a physical inventory count and reconcile with the software, making any adjustments needed.
 You might consider using the Item Adjustments import option.